r9d7/destructuring-with-variable-declaration-assignment/README.md

 ## Usage example

-This syntax would play nicely with another ongoing proposal - https://github.com/arthurfiorette/proposal-safe-assignment-operator.
-I've been using the [`to`](https://github.com/scopsy/await-to-js/blob/master/src/await-to-js.ts) util to achieve a similar result, and often I wanted to reassign the `error` in the same scope, but I'd have to declare both variables with `let`.
+This syntax would integrate well with another ongoing proposal - https://github.com/arthurfiorette/proposal-safe-assignment-operator.
+I've been using the [`to`](https://github.com/scopsy/await-to-js/blob/master/src/await-to-js.ts) util to achieve a similar result, and I often wanted to reassign the `error` in the same scope, but I'd have to declare both variables with `let`.

 ```typescript
 // https://github.com/scopsy/await-to-js/blob/master/src/await-to-js.ts